cezarypiatek/cezarypiatek.github.io/src/content/post/pure-functions-and-unused-return-value/index.md

 ```

 Honestly, I'm not a fan of those fluent builders because they are very confusing.
 I always need to check if a given function returns a new instance or the same one on which I operate.
-This approach makes only sense for immutable types, adding it in other situation only for the sake of methods call chaining seems to be real abuse.
+This approach only makes sense for immutable types, adding it in other situation only for the sake of methods call chaining seems to be real abuse.

-To allow easies introduction of `CSE005` analyzer to existing projects, without the need to rewrite all those config classes, I added an option to exclude given return types from the analysis:
+To allow easier introduction of `CSE005` analyzer to existing projects, without the need to rewrite all those config classes, I added an option to exclude given return types from the analysis:

 ```json
 {